How to Write a College Application Essay: A Complete Guide

 Cliches and Trite Quotations

-A college admissions essay presents an opportunity for students to express their creativity and originality of thought.
+You have the opportunity to express your creativity and originality in your college admissions essay.
 Using cliches and trite expressions makes writers appear lazy or unimaginative.
 Also, some sayings may be relevant to specific cultures, alienating or confusing some readers.

 Your Criminal Record